VOA Broadcasting in English to Africa

-Africa 54 – 30-minute program looks at stories Africans are talking about, with reports from VOA correspondents and interviews with top experts.
-The show features latest developments on health, education, business and technology, and provides a daily dose of pop culture, including music, fashion and entertainment (weekdays at 1630 UTC).
+Africa 54 – 30-minute program featuring stories Africans are talking about, with reports from VOA correspondents and interviews with top experts.
+The show includes the latest developments on health, education, business and technology, and provides a daily dose of what’s trending, including music, fashion and entertainment (weekdays at 1630 UTC).

-Daybreak Africa - 30-minute breakfast show looks at the latest developments on the continent and provides in-depth interviews, and reports from VOA correspondents (Weekdays at 0300, 0400, 0500 & 0600 UTC).
+Daybreak Africa – a 30-minute breakfast show looks at the latest developments on the continent and provides in-depth interviews and reports from VOA correspondents (Weekdays at 0300, 0400, 0500 & 0600 UTC).

-Nightline Africa – one-hour news magazine program highlights the latest issues and developments on the continent.
-Correspondents from Washington and across Africa offer in-depth interviews, analysis and features on African arts and culture, sports, and music (Saturday & Sunday at 1600 UTC with a repeat at 1800 UTC).
+Nightline Africa – a 60-minute news magazine program highlighting the latest issues and developments on the continent.
+Correspondents from Washington and across Africa offer in-depth interviews, analysis and features on African arts and culture, sports, and music (Saturday & Sunday at 1600 UTC, repeat at 1800 UTC).

-Sonny Side of Sports - Host Sonny Young offers an energetic look at world and African sports, using humor, props, sound effects and correspondent reports from Africa and around the globe (Weekdays at 1630 and 1830 UTC).
+Sonny Side of Sports – The host offers an energetic look at world and African sports, using humor, props, sound effects and correspondent reports from Africa and around the globe (Weekdays at 1630 and 1830 UTC).

-Up Front – 30-minute program with co-hosts Jackson Mvunganyi in the U.S., and Nadia Samie in Africa, who talk to teens and young adults about politics, trends, lifestyles, health, entertainment, and other issues (Wednesdays at 1730 UTC).
+Upfront – a weekly 30-minute program that connects with Africa's teens and young adults about politics, trends, lifestyles, health, entertainment, and other issues (Wednesdays at 1730 UTC).

 African Beat – one-hour program on the latest and greatest of contemporary African music (Monday-Friday 0900 UTC and 2000 UTC).

-Music Time in Africa – Hour-long program features pan-African music that spans all genres and generations.
-Ethnomusicologist and host Heather Maxwell updates listeners on African music with exclusive interviews and cultural information (Saturdays & Sundays 0900-1000 & 2000-2100 UTC).
+Music Time in Africa – an hour-long program features pan-African music that spans all genres and generations.
+The host updates listeners on African music with exclusive interviews and cultural information (Saturdays & Sundays 0900-1000 & 2000-2100 UTC).